 Clinical research trials are one of the strengths of SilverCloud.
 The platform and the content are based on years of clinical trials and there are always new trials starting to evaluate new programs, features or service settings.
 These can be a great opportunity for the design team to get access to user feedback through the research, surveys or interviews done as part of the trial.
 As these have been set up with ethical approval and participant consent, it gives us access to a wealth of data.
-While the purpose of the trial may not be what the design team is researching, it can help us answer questions.
-For example, as part of a naturalistic RCT on the use of SilverCloud in the NHS, a set of surveys were added that looked at user’s expectations, experience and usage of the platform across 3 time points.
-The outcomes of these surveys are analyzed in this paper.
+While the purpose of the trial may not be what the design team i researching, it can help us answer questions.
+For example, as part of a naturalistic RCT on the use of SilverCloud in the NHS, a set of surveys were added that looked at user’s expectations, experience, and usage of the platform across 3-time points.
+The outcomes of these surveys are analysed in this paper.

 Sometimes there are also smaller pilots which allow us to follow more of a co-creation process.
 For the creation of some programs, we were able to partner with a service to set up a trial.
 This allowed us to meet users face to face to talk about their ideas for the specific program, create a minimal viable product (MVP) and get in-depth feedback on it.
 The key to getting this process to work in mental healthcare is setting up a good partnership with a service provider.
 We can then work alongside the provider to recruit users for the co-creation process while maintaining high standards of clinical safety and data protection.

 A good example of this process was the programs created for parents of anxious children and teens.
 We created an MVP version and partnered with Northpoint Wellbeing in the UK to test it with some parents.
 Feedback was collected during the use of the program over 6 weeks and ended with an in-depth interview.
-This feedback led to a lot of changes and customizations, the biggest of which was splitting the program into separate child and teen versions.
+This feedback led to a lot of changes and customisations, the biggest of which was splitting the program into separate child and teen versions.

 Service Providers & Stakeholders

-Healthcare products & services have two primary users, the end user or patient and the clinician.
+Healthcare products & services have two primary users, the end-user or patient and the clinician.
 For a patient to be able to use a product, it must be recommended or referred to by a clinician.
 The first port of call in healthcare research is often the clinician, as they are also a user, have an influence over how the patient understands the product, and they also understand the typical mindset of patients with low mood or anxiety.
 Talking to clinicians gives the design team the surrounding context of how and when a user is introduced to the product.
 Though it is not first-hand feedback, it helps us understand the mindset and framing a user might have when first interacting with the platform.

 User research in mental healthcare involves balancing a number of standards.
-On the product side, we want to ensure we are designing the right thing and keeping the user at the center.
+On the product side, we want to ensure we are designing the right thing and keeping the user at the centre.
 On the clinical side, we need to conduct the research in an ethical way, ensuring a high standard of clinical safety for all users.
 Using multiple research methods can keep this balance right and inform the design of the product.
 Surveys give us breadth, interviews give us depth, trials give us rigor and service providers give us context.
 By combining these methods, we can get the full picture of the experience.